DamianMoralesM/atix-challenge/1.b-code/README.md

 #### 1. Check Average Bigger Than M
     M = 1 // set in the config file

-    Expected Result = Average bigger that M, got an alert in the logs
+    Expected Result = Average bigger that M, get an alert in the logs

 #### 2. Difference between min and max is bigger Than S

     S = 1 // set in the config file

-    Expected Result = Difference between min and max is bigger, got an alert in the logs
+    Expected Result = Difference between min and max is bigger, get an alert in the logs